Pro-Israel education group warns of ‘antisemitism and anti-Israel bias’ in teachers’ union proposals | KRDO

 (CNN) — Several items being proposed at an upcoming education convention in Philadelphia are raising concerns among a pro-Israel advocacy group about potential antisemitism and anti-Israel bias.

-Two rallies are planned for Wednesday outside the convention hall, one by the Educators for Palestine group – which is made up of NEA members – and a counter rally by StandWithUs, a non-profit pro-Israel advocacy organization.
+Two rallies were held Wednesday outside the convention hall, one by the Educators for Palestine group – which is made up of NEA members – and a counter rally by StandWithUs, a nonprofit pro-Israel advocacy organization.
 StandWithUs has characterized several proposed agenda items being discussed as antisemitic.

 Although the proposed agenda items are typically confidential before being voted on at the representative assembly, Educators for Palestine have outlined several in their call to vote yes.
 CNN has not seen the proposed agenda items.